ethereum/ERCs/ERCS/erc-1.md

 #### ERC Formats and Templates

 ERCs should be written in [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) format.
 There is a [template](https://github.com/ethereum/ERCs/blob/master/erc-template.md) to follow.

+#### Content Guidelines

+In authoring an ERC, the following guidelines MUST be adhered to:
+- Technical Jargon: Authors SHOULD minimize the use of technical jargon to ensure the ERC is accessible to a broader audience.
+- Objective Language: The language in the ERC MUST remain objective.
+Promotional or biased language MUST NOT be used.
+- Relevance: Content in the ERC MUST be directly relevant to its purpose.
+Redundant or unrelated information MUST NOT be included.
+- External Links: The inclusion of external URLs and references MUST be limited to those permitted in the ERC's linking policy.
+- Present Focus: The ERC MUST focus on the current proposal.
+Speculative content or future plans MUST NOT be included.
+- Factual Basis: Content in the ERC MUST be based on facts and evidence.
+Personal opinions or anecdotes MUST NOT be used.

 #### ERC Header Preamble